0999ad/telegram-bot/README.md

 This bot interacts with dark web content, which can be sensitive and potentially illegal.
 Ensure you understand the risks and legal implications associated with such activities in your jurisdiction.

+The original version was for an EC council course with Omar Rajab.